xvxx/hatter/docs/hurry.md

 # Hatter in a Hurry

 In a hurry?
-HereIf you already know how to program, you already know Hatter.
+If you already know how to program, you already know Hatter.
 And if you already know both Python and HTML, well, you're an expert, kid.
 Maybe you should be teaching me.